AndrewEverywhere/book-catalogue-sample/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Cloud deployment
-The project can be be automatically deployed to [Heroku](https://dry-headland-63113.herokuapp.com/) by run command:
+The project can be deployed to Heroku by run command:
 `https://heroku.com/deploy?template=https://github.com/AndrewEverywhere/book-catalogue-sample.git`

 Or, by clicking the button

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/AndrewEverywhere/book-catalogue-sample.git)